Mikelangelo007/Emotion_Recognition-by-voice/README.md

 Step 8: Run This code: Python train.py

-Step 9: Run this code: Python test.py "[Path of the voice message that is needed to check emotion"
+Step 9: Run this code: Python test.py "[Path of the voice message that is needed to check emotion]"